 Apple pie is the name of the game during Thanksgiving, and this year, I’m pulling out all the stop and sharing this delicious gluten-free apple pie recipe with you.
 The pie filling is perfection, and I used a shortcut pie crust mix by Bob’s Red Mill.
 Bob’s Red Mill sponsored this post, and it contains affiliate links.
 Please see my disclosures.

-No Thanksgiving holiday would be complete without pie, now would it?
+No Thanksgiving holiday would be complete without apple pie, would it?

-If you’ve been scared to make a gluten-free pie crust in the past, I want to tell you that you don’t have to be afraid; it’s simpler than you think, and the pie crust tastes outstanding when you follow my gluten-free pie crust recipe below.
+If you’ve been scared to make a gluten-free pie crust in the past, I want to tell you that you don’t have to be afraid because it’s simpler than you think, and the pie tastes outstanding.

 Making Gluten-Free Pie Crust

 First, add shortening and butter in your food processor and pulse 10 times, for one-second each, until the butter is the size of peas.

 If you have a food processor, use it because it will make preparing the pie crust much easier; however, if you don’t have a food processor, you can use a pastry cutter or two forks to cut the cold butter and shortening into the pie crust mix.

 Then you’ll add the cold water, tablespoon by tablespoon, until the dough is able to be pinched together and it holds together nicely.
 If you need additional water, add one tablespoon at a time until your pie dough comes together and can be handled without crumbling.

 Cut the dough in half to form two equal disks.
 Wrap each disc in plastic wrap and refrigerate for at least an hour.
 For best results, the dough should be fully chilled before you begin to assemble the apple pie.